 3rd.
 You need to provide a disclosure statement.

-Under Sec.3730, par. (b)(2) of the False Claims Act, a whistleblower must provide a “written disclosure of substantially all material evidence and information” possessed.
+Under Sec.3730, par. (b)(2) of the False Claims Act, a medicare whistleblower must provide a “written disclosure of substantially all material evidence and information” possessed.

 The disclosure statement essentially functions as your waiver to allow the government to investigate the merits of your case, especially the sources of evidence you provide.